What your doctor wants you to know about cancer prevention that rarely comes up in appointments

 Here’s how many walking steps a day you need to keep the weight off

-Walking, Exercise, Heart Health, Blood Pressure, Habit, Step
+Walking, Exercise, Heart Health, Blood Pressure, Habit, Step, movement

 Walking is one of the most accessible and most underutilized tools in weight management, and a new study is adding a level of precision to the conversation that most general exercise advice has never provided.
 Research analyzing data from more than a dozen previously published trials suggests that reaching and maintaining approximately 8,500 steps per […]